ebinbellini/ESCM-Weather-Monitor/README.md

 dropdown menu.
 The weather will automatically be updated as soon as there is a new METAR available.

+Currently only available in Swedish, but translations are in the works.

 ## Supported platforms:
 Linux/X11, Windows, and Android!